scikit-hep/uproot5/docs-sphinx/basic.rst

 Large datasets usually consist of many files, and abstractions like `ROOT's TChain <https://root.cern.ch/doc/master/classTChain.html>`__ simplify multi-file workflows by making a collection of files look like a single file.

-Uproot's :py:meth:`~uproot4.behaviors.TBranch.HasBranches.iterate` takes a step in the opposite direction: it breaks single-file access into batches, and designing a workflow around batches is like designing a workflow around files.
+Uproot's :py:meth:`~uproot.behaviors.TBranch.HasBranches.iterate` takes a step in the opposite direction: it breaks single-file access into batches, and designing a workflow around batches is like designing a workflow around files.
 To apply such an interface to many files, all that is needed is a way to express the list of files.

-The `uproot4.iterate <uproot4.behaviors.TBranch.iterate.html>`__ function (as opposed to the `HasBranches.iterate <uproot4.behaviors.TBranch.HasBranches.html#iterate>`__ method) takes a list of files as its first argument:
+The `uproot.iterate <uproot.behaviors.TBranch.iterate.html>`__ function (as opposed to the `HasBranches.iterate <uproot.behaviors.TBranch.HasBranches.html#iterate>`__ method) takes a list of files as its first argument:

 .. code-block:: python

-    >>> for batch in uproot4.iterate(["dir1/*.root:events", "dir2/*.root:events"]):
+    >>> for batch in uproot.iterate(["dir1/*.root:events", "dir2/*.root:events"]):
     ...     do_something...

 As with the single-file method, you'll want to restrict the set of TBranches to include only those you use.
 (See `Filtering TBranches <#filtering-tbranches>`__ above.)

-The specification of file names has to include paths to the ``TTree`` objects (more generally, :py:class:`~uproot4.behaviors.TBranch.HasBranches` objects), so the colon (``:``) separating file path and object path `described above <#finding-objects-in-a-file>` is more than just a convenience in this case.
+The specification of file names has to include paths to the ``TTree`` objects (more generally, :py:class:`~uproot.behaviors.TBranch.HasBranches` objects), so the colon (``:``) separating file path and object path `described above <#finding-objects-in-a-file>` is more than just a convenience in this case.
 Since it is possible for file paths to include colons as part of the file or directory name, the following alternate syntax can also be used:

 .. code-block:: python

-    >>> for batch in uproot4.iterate([{"dir1/*.root": "events"}, {"dir2/*.root": "events"}]):
+    >>> for batch in uproot.iterate([{"dir1/*.root": "events"}, {"dir2/*.root": "events"}]):
     ...     do_something...

 If the ``step_size`` (same meaning as in previous section) is smaller than the file size, the last batch of each file will likely be smaller than the rest: batches from one file are not mixed with batches from another file.
-Thus, the largest meaningful ``step_size`` is the number of entries in the file (:py:attr:`~uproot4.behaviors.TBranch.HasBranches.num_entries`).
+Thus, the largest meaningful ``step_size`` is the number of entries in the file (:py:attr:`~uproot.behaviors.TBranch.HasBranches.num_entries`).
 See the next section for concatenating small files.

-In multi-file iteration, the :py:class:`~uproot4.behaviors.TBranch.Report` returned by ``report=True`` distinguishes between global entry numbers (:py:attr:`~uproot4.behaviors.TBranch.Report.global_entry_start` and :py:attr:`~uproot4.behaviors.TBranch.Report.global_entry_stop`), which start once at the beginning of iteration, and TTree entry numbers (:py:attr:`~uproot4.behaviors.TBranch.Report.tree_entry_start` and :py:attr:`~uproot4.behaviors.TBranch.Report.tree_entry_stop`), which restart at the beginning of each TTree.
-The :py:attr:`~uproot4.behaviors.TBranch.Report.tree`, :py:attr:`~uproot4.behaviors.TBranch.Report.file`, and :py:attr:`~uproot4.behaviors.TBranch.Report.file_path` attributes are also more useful in multi-file iteration.
+In multi-file iteration, the :py:class:`~uproot.behaviors.TBranch.Report` returned by ``report=True`` distinguishes between global entry numbers (:py:attr:`~uproot.behaviors.TBranch.Report.global_entry_start` and :py:attr:`~uproot.behaviors.TBranch.Report.global_entry_stop`), which start once at the beginning of iteration, and TTree entry numbers (:py:attr:`~uproot.behaviors.TBranch.Report.tree_entry_start` and :py:attr:`~uproot.behaviors.TBranch.Report.tree_entry_stop`), which restart at the beginning of each TTree.
+The :py:attr:`~uproot.behaviors.TBranch.Report.tree`, :py:attr:`~uproot.behaviors.TBranch.Report.file`, and :py:attr:`~uproot.behaviors.TBranch.Report.file_path` attributes are also more useful in multi-file iteration.

 Reading many files into big arrays
 ----------------------------------

-Although it iterates over multiple files, the `uproot4.iterate <uproot4.behaviors.TBranch.iterate.html>`__ function is not a direct analogy of `ROOT's TChain <https://root.cern.ch/doc/master/classTChain.html>`__ because it does not make multi-file workflows look like single-file (non-iterating) workflows.
+Although it iterates over multiple files, the `uproot.iterate <uproot.behaviors.TBranch.iterate.html>`__ function is not a direct analogy of `ROOT's TChain <https://root.cern.ch/doc/master/classTChain.html>`__ because it does not make multi-file workflows look like single-file (non-iterating) workflows.

 The simplest way to access many files is to concatenate them into one array.
-The `uproot4.concatenate <uproot4.behaviors.TBranch.concatenate.html>`__ function is a multi-file analogue of the `HasBranches.arrays <uproot4.behaviors.TBranch.HasBranches.html#arrays>`__ method, in that it returns a single array group.
+The `uproot.concatenate <uproot.behaviors.TBranch.concatenate.html>`__ function is a multi-file analogue of the `HasBranches.arrays <uproot.behaviors.TBranch.HasBranches.html#arrays>`__ method, in that it returns a single array group.

 .. code-block:: python